Ohio farmer known for ‘It ain’t much, but it’s honest work’ meme dies at 76

 However, there was more to the farmer than his image on the internet.
 Brandt, a Vietnam War veteran who earned three Purple Hearts, picked up farming in the 1970s.
 More specifically, Brandt was an avid proponent of no-till farming, a version of the trade that skips tilling or plowing for potentially healthier soil.
 The resource-conserving practice also cuts down on the chance of soil erosion and the need for pesticides and fertilizer.

 Brandt had been no-till farming since 1971, taking on the practice thanks to blooming research on it at Ohio State University in the 1960s.
-A few years later in 1978, Brandt added cover crops to his toolbelt.
+A few years later, in 1978, Brandt added cover crops to his toolbelt.
 Rather than leaving his fields bare in between planting seasons for cash crops like corn or soybeans, Brandt would plant a crop like Austrian winter peas to improve the soil health and keep the ground covered.
-He normally wouldn’t harvest the cover crop, but during its life cycle, it would store nutrients like nitrogen in the soil — which he would need to manually add anyways for his cash crops.
+He normally wouldn’t harvest the cover crop, but during its life cycle, it would store nutrients like nitrogen in the soil, something he would need to manually add anyway for his cash crops.

 “His goal was that he would get enough nitrogen from that cover crop to offset the nitrogen cost,” Reeder said.